 Step 2: Cleanse

 Once you have finished steaming your skin, wash your face with your preferred cleanser.
 Gently massage it into your whole face and chin for a minimum of 30-60 seconds, or follow the instructions on your product's label.
 Keep in mind that cleanser, even the most gentle brands, shouldn't sit on your skin for more than two minutes.
 Rinse off the cleanser with warm water.
-If you aren't sure what type of cleanser is best for you, we personally recommend Alastin's Gentle Cleanser.
-Employees of Supriya Dermatology with both oily and sensitive skin have all been happily using it because it effectively cleanses without irritating skin, and also comes in at an affordable price point for everyone.
+If you aren't sure what type of cleanser is best for you, we personally recommend this purifying cleanser to remove all dirt, makeup and excess oil, or a Beta Enzyme cleanser if you're looking for a gentle but thorough option.
+Employees of Supriya Dermatology with both oily and sensitive skin have all been happily using the Beta Enzyme Cleanser because it effectively cleanses without irritating skin, and also comes in at an affordable price point for everyone.

 -Dr. Supriya Tomar